sigstore/fulcio/docs/certificate-maker.md

 - Two-level chain (root -> leaf)
 - Three-level chain (root -> intermediate -> leaf)

 Relies on [x509util](https://pkg.go.dev/go.step.sm/crypto/x509util) which builds X.509 certificates from JSON templates.
+The tool includes embedded default templates that are compiled into the binary, making it ready to use without external template files.

 ## Requirements